ceciliarodriguez1/GreatExhibitionRoadFestival/README.md

 ## Firmware Installation

 For this CLI, the MoveSense devices require the `gatt-sensordata-app` firmware or the `default-firmware` version >=2.3.
+I have used "Movesense-default_firmware-SS2_w_bootloader.zip"

-Official instructions for firmware update can be found here:
+Official instructions for firmware update can be found here (and on the app):
 - [MoveSense Firmware Installation Guide](https://www.movesense.com/docs/test_env/esw/dfu_update/)

 The firmware installation requires a phone with the showcase app: